 Download it now to read this article plus other related content.

 Call it survival of the fittest, but business intelligence (BI) strategies at many companies seem to be mutating at warp speed these days.
-Take the example of Sonic Automotive Inc.,
+Take the example of Sonic Automotive Inc., which, with 120 dealerships, is one of the nation's largest automotive retailers.

 We view the utilization of data and data analytics as our secret sauce.
 If you're not using analytics to drive business process and decisions, you will be left behind.